GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/index.md

 ## Deployment documentation

-This website contains the documentation for the Visual Inspection AI Edge solution.
+This web site contains the documentation for the Visual Inspection AI Edge solution.

 It is divided in several sections to guide you through the installation process.